ayodanice1/mongodb-basics/README.md

 ![alt text](/images/collection_created.jpg?raw=true)

-### 4. Create a repop called "mongodb-basics" on github and push your completed task there
+### 4. Create a repo called "mongodb-basics" on github and push your completed task there